 Papers in Progress

-“Human Rights Treaty Obligations and State Commitment” with Wayne Sandholtz
+“Human Rights Treaty Obligations and State Commitment” with Wayne Sandholtz (under review)

 Why do some human rights treaties receive rapid and near universal commitment from states while others take decades for the majority of states to ratify?
 Research on human rights treaty commitment analyzes the costs of ratifying treaties in terms of regime type and other state-level attributes.
 But little scholarship to date has analyzed the effects of treaty design, in particular, the substance of treaty obligations, on the likelihood of ratification.
 We analyze new data that code every provision of ten global human rights treaties for the strength and precision of the obligations they contain.
 We classify obligations that are strong, precise, and that require domestic action as “demanding.”
 We hypothesize that treaties containing more of these demanding obligations would be seen as more costly to ratify because they imply potentially greater policy adaptation or compliance costs.
 Event history analyses are consistent with that hypothesis.